 – Thinking with my Knee

-The last version of my Tree Travelling project is a multidisciplinary installation, which was shown in the exhibition Die Sehnsucht nach dem Grünen, Kulturmühle Perwenitz, August 23 – September 27, 2020.
+The Tree Travelling project is a multidisciplinary installation, which was shown in the exhibition Die Sehnsucht nach dem Grünen, Kulturmühle Perwenitz, August 23 – September 27, 2020.

 The work includes a video of the world map with all airplanes that are currently flying, generated from a real-time radar.
 In front of the monitor there is a small tree trunk.
 When you move it, you fill the world with growing trees, while the airplanes slowly disappear.

 Worldwide, more than 1.4 billion people now travel internationally every year, up from 500 million trips in 1995.
 The United Nations World Tourism Organization (UNWTO) predicts that figure will reach or exceed 1.8 billion by 2030.

 The tourism boom brings economic growth, but the damages are severe, especially from an ecological point of view.
 Almost all cheap international mass travels are flights.
 It is alarming when you realize how many airplanes are in the air right now and how much CO2 is emitted every moment.